steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

             The users folder is used to hold the user file system.
             When SQLite is configured, the database file is stored in store/<environment>/database.
             Also, the database folder is used to transfer the SQLServer seed database to the Docker database container during a build.

-        SQLServer Notes
-            Local IIS
-                The database is located here: C:\Program Files\Microsoft SQL Server\MSSQL14.SQLEXPRESS\MSSQL\DATA.
-                Using SQL Server Management Studio (sa account):
-                    1) Delete the existing database.
-                    2) Copy the updated database from the User folder (e.g. C:\Users\Steve Knipmeyer) into C:\Program Files\Microsoft SQL Server\MSSQL14.SQLEXPRESS\MSSQL\DATA.
-                    3) Attach the updated ModelReliefProduction.db.

-            A2 Hosting
-                1) Using SSMS log in using the 'sa' account and Delete the database.
-                   It is imperative to use the 'sa' account as neither 'modelrelief' nor 'modelrel_sa' have sufficient privileges to delete the database.
-                2) From the Plesk Control Panel, create a new ModelReliefProduction database.
-                3) A2 Hosting uses SQL Server 2016 (not SQL Server 2017) so the database must be imported using Import Dump from the Plesk Control Panel.
-                   SQL Server LocalDb (2016), the development SQL Server, is used to export the database to a backup file, ModelReliefProduction.bak.
-                   Then the database is "restored" using Import Dump from the Plesk control panel.
-                   See the steps in One Note:ModelRelief:A2 Hosting:Import Dump.

-            Local IIS Only(?)
-                1) Security->Logins add a UserMapping for the modelrelief login to the ModelReliefProduction database.
-                2) From Databases->ModelReliefProduction->Security->Users give the modelrelief user the necessary privileges: db_backupoperator db_datareader
-                    db_datawriter
-                    db_ddladmin

-    Updating the mrenv requirements.production.txt
-        conda list --export > <requirements.production.txt>

-    N.B.
-The Windows Universal C runtime <debug> library (ucrtbased.dll) is required by the Python C++ extension module relief. relief-0.1-py3.6-win-amd64.egg\relief.cp36-win_amd64.pyd
-            Why does the relief build include the debug DLL as a dependency?
-The build output from builder.py shows Release.
-            The Dependencies tool https://github.com/lucasg/Dependencies was used to determine that ucrtbased.dll was not found.
-                DependenciesGui "C:\Inetpub\vhosts\modelrelief.com\httpdocs\mrenv\Lib\site-packages\relief-0.1-py3.6-win-amd64.egg\relief.cp36-win_amd64.pyd"
-            To test set up a context similar to how IIS will run: cd C:\Inetpub\vhosts\modelrelief.com\httpdocs
-                set path=%path%;.\mrenv
-                python.exe
-                    import relief

-        To resolve the ucrtbase.dll must be in the path so Windows can load the DLL.
-        Possible solutions:
-            Manually copy ucrtbased.dll (from the build computer) into C:\Inetpub\vhosts\modelrelief.com\httpdocs\mrenv.
-            Package ucrtbased.dll into the ModelRelief Publish distribution by copying from C:\Windowws\System32.
-            Determine why the python build process is creating a debug DLL dependency.
-            Determine why the build computer has ucrtbased.dll in C:\windows\system32 but the production server does not.
-                Is this related to how Visual Studio was installed on the development machine?

 #### Jupyter
     Notebook confguration